Iron ore grows with growing US-China trade difference

 Share:

-The US-China trade war did not resolve in the first week of May, and since May 5, the price of yuan against USD declined 2.7% to CNY 6.918/USD, where several experts predict a much steeper decline may be apparent soon that will make ores more expensive and steel prices more contentious.
+The US-China trade war was not resolved in the first week of May.
+Since May 5, the price of yuan against the USD declined 2.7% to CNY 6.918/USD, where several experts predict a much steeper decline may be apparent soon that will make ores more expensive and steel prices more contentious.

-Iron price was hovering at $100 a ton on May 20, 2019, which increased pressure on China’s currency.
+The iron price hovered at $100 a ton on May 20, 2019, which increased pressure on China’s currency.
 There are many other positive and negative developments related to it, where the Singapore exchange settled the June future price of ores at $98.42/t on Monday.

-The market was on a holiday on the day, but the futures were traded in the absence of many traders.
-China expects the price to remain in a range bound and claims the price cannot increase due to higher production, moreover, its price cannot fall due to the decline in inventories.
+The market was on holiday on the day, but the futures were traded in the absence of many traders.
+China expects the price to remain in a range bound and claims the price cannot increase due to higher production.
+Moreover, its price cannot fall due to the decline in inventories.

 USMCA agreement

-Trump had imposed 25 percent tariffs on metal imports from Canada and Mexico, and other countries, where he said he was trying to protect the domestic steelmakers and factory workers by imposing the taxes.
+Trump had imposed 25 per cent tariffs on metal imports from Canada, Mexico, and other countries, where he said he was trying to protect the domestic steelmakers and factory workers by imposing the taxes.

-But the change in regulation hit many local firms who had to pay in excess to get these metals from international markets.
-Hence, the steel and aluminum tariffs were removed and the step was applauded by the lawmakers and businesses.
+However, the change in regulation hit many local firms who had to pay in excess to get these metals from international markets.
+Hence, the steel and aluminium tariffs were removed, and lawmakers and businesses applauded the step.

-Both the countries agreed not to import the metals below-market prices or from those suppliers who produced through unfair subsidies.
+Both countries agreed not to import the metals below market prices or from those suppliers who produced them through unfair subsidies.

 It prevented shipments from China to the US through Canada.

-US president had faced heavy bipartisan criticism for imposing taxes on Canada and recently, he announced the agreement with Canada and Mexico, where he said the trade agreements will promote the exports without major duties.
+The US president had faced heavy bipartisan criticism for imposing taxes on Canada.
+He recently announced the agreement with Canada and Mexico, where he said the trade agreements would promote exports without major duties.

-The revised NAFTA agreement or USMCA was designed by the three countries and will be presented to the Congress soon.
+The three countries designed the revised NAFTA agreement or USMCA, which will be presented to Congress soon.

-The step of lifting tariffs on neighboring countries may reduce regional trade tensions.
+The step of lifting tariffs on neighbouring countries may reduce regional trade tensions.

 Iran Base Metal Sanctions

-Additional sanctions against Iran were imposed by the US in the base metal sector that includes steel, iron, copper, and aluminum.
+We imposed additional sanctions against Iran in the base metal sector, which includes steel, iron, copper, and aluminium.

-These metals generate non-petroleum-related export revenue for Iran, and the sanctions will apply to people or entities operating or engaging in sale or supply, or transfer of goods (or services), in the metals to Iran.
+These metals generate non-petroleum-related export revenue for Iran, and the sanctions will apply to people or entities operating or engaging in the sale, supply, or transfer of goods (or services) in the metals to Iran.